ClusterHQ/flocker/docs/using/administering/debugging.rst

 When reporting issues with Flocker please include:

-* Flocker version,
+* The version of Flocker you are using.
-* operating system and version,
+* Your operating system and version.
-* Linux kernel version,
+* Your Linux kernel version.
-* Docker version and configuration,
+* The version of Docker you are using, and Docker configuration details.
-* node IP addresses,
+* Your node IP addresses.
-* node hostname,
+* Your node hostname.
-* recent syslog content,
+* All recent syslog content.
-* and separate Flocker log files.
+* Any separate Flocker service log files.

 .. warning:: The exported log files may contain sensitive information.